nkoutroumanis/Weather-Integrator/README.md

 =========
 [![Travis CI](https://travis-ci.org/nkoutroumanis/Weather-Integrator.svg?branch=master)](https://travis-ci.org/nkoutroumanis/Weather-Integrator)<br/>

-This work provides a mechanism for integrating weather data in files (such as csv) that contain information about Absolute Time and Coordinates (longitude and latitude) of a location.
+This work provides a mechanism for integrating weather data in files (such as csv) consisting of records that contain information about Absolute Time and Coordinates (longitude and latitude) of a location.

-Weather data is exported from [Grib files](http://weather.mailasail.com/Franks-Weather/Grib-Files-Explained) (in a few words, a grib file contains weather data - features about weather for a certain time), and then is integrated in the records of files (csv, txt etc.)
+Weather data is exported from [Grib files](http://weather.mailasail.com/Franks-Weather/Grib-Files-Explained) (in a few words, a grib file contains weather data - features about weather for a certain time in a serialized form), and then is integrated in the records of files (csv, txt etc.).
+Grib files can be found [here](ftp://nomads.ncdc.noaa.gov/GFS/Grid4/)

 A file can be enriched with weather data only if its records contain information about Absolute Time (Date & Time) and Coordinates (longitude and latitude).